-This incredibly delicious strawberry crumble is probably one of the easiest and quickest desserts to make!
+This incredibly delicious homemade strawberry crumble is probably one of the easiest and quickest strawberry desserts to make!
 Ripe, sweet and juicy strawberries topped with crisp, crunchy and buttery crumble made with the simplest ingredients.

-Once baked, the strawberries under the crisp topping release their sweet, fragrant juices which are also double up as a syrup.
+Once baked, the strawberries under the crumble topping release their sweet, fragrant juices which are also double up as a syrup.
 Top it with a scoop of vanilla ice cream, custard, cream or whipped cream for an irresistible treat!

-Strawberries are at their absolute best this time of the year, and this crumble recipe is one of my all-time favourites way to enjoy them.
+Strawberries are at their absolute best this time of the year, and this easy strawberry crumble recipe is one of my all-time favourites way to enjoy them.
 It's also great way of using up any fruit that's past its 'best before' date or gone a bit mushy or soft.

 Ingredients and substitutions

 Here's what you will need to make this easy strawberry crumble recipe:

 - Sugar - Any type of sugar (other than icing sugar) can be used.
 Golden caster sugar or demerara sugar will work particularly well, as it will add more crunch to the crumble.
 I'm using a mixture of both.

 - Butter - Salted or unsalted butter is fine to use.

 - Ground cinnamon - Optional ingredient.
 I like to add a small amount to the crumble topping to get that gentle hint of spice.

 - Strawberries - Personally, I prefer to use fresh strawberries, but you can also make a delicious strawberry crumble with frozen strawberries.
 Alternatively, you can also make this homemade crumble using canned strawberries.